 - Also, try to limit titles to five to eight words (40 character limit) and avoid adding words like “limited edition”, “over 1,000 sold” or “ending soon”.
 These words take up space, don’t improve SEO, offer no insight on what your design is actually about, and could even violate our false advertising policy.

-- Make sure to translate your title if your design is translated.
-Learn how to get more EU sales on the Boosted Network here.
+- Make sure to translate your title (and description) if your design is translated into a specific language.

 It’s good practice to customize listing URLs with relevant keywords.
 For example, if the design is “Love my mom” and your default product is a shirt, try adding the words “shirt” to the URL so you get “teespring.com/love-my-mom-shirt”.
 If you don’t want to add the product to the URL make sure to add at least one or two keywords.